 Humla Limi’s stressful journey was only for immigrants who got well in 2002.
 Across the border in Tibet is the holy mountain of Mt.
 Kailash (6638m) is sacred to Buddhists, Hindus, and followers of Bon.

 The routes lead to the towns of Yak high among the mountains, among the cultivated farms, the lesser-known valleys, and the rich Buddhist villages of Tibet wherever the ancient local customs practice these days.
-From the beautiful village of Yak Kharka (4900m) the remote mountain Kailash can be seen.
-Mt.
-Kailash is often referred to as the most holy mountain on earth.

 The journey is at the beginning of a 1000-year-old religious settlement. .
 If you are lucky you will get a glimpse of the big weird cat and the various blue sheep.
 Tibet overflows into Nepal!

 Upon arrival at Kathmandu Airport you will be met by Sherpa Expedition and Trekking staff and transported to your hotel, followed by a short briefing concerning your trek.
 In the evening we will provide a welcome dinner.